 In this series of articles we’re telling you more about our EEMs’ roles and views about tech in the country.
 Here we speak to Gino Brancazio, our Wales Entrepreneur Engagement Manager based in Cardiff.

-Being able to utilise the expansive network of founders and supporters in the UK tech sector has already been invaluable to the founders I’ve met with in the first few weeks in the job.
+Being able to utilise the expansive network of founders and supporters in the UK tech sector has already been invaluable to the founders I’ve met.
 I’ve also helped founders to connect to other founders and corporates across the country.
-That’s either to help them reach new customers to test and develop their product, or to find companies in the same field that complements the work they’re doing and so work together to support both products.
+As well as connecting Welsh founders to people across the UK, I’ve been able to alert founders to national and international initiatives that they have been eligible to apply for, with some enjoying huge success.

-In my first few weeks at Tech Nation I’ve met with so many founders who are working on products that are having real, tangible effects on us in truly significant ways, from helping Gen Z to get into the world of work, to tackling everyday cyber concerns and ID fraud.
+I’ve met with so many founders who are working on products that are having real, tangible effects on us in truly significant ways.
+That’s everything from helping Gen Z to get into the world of work, to tackling everyday cyber concerns and ID fraud.
 It gives me so much hope to see how much passion our founders have for fixing problems for others.